About this guide

 Reduce standby power

 Many appliances use power when left on, even if not in use.
-This can account for 3% of household electricity consumption, so most can be switched off at the power point.
+This can account for 3% of household electricity consumption.
+You can switch off most at the power point.
 Note: Do not switch off fridges, freezers, security and medical equipment.

 Lighting uses around 10% of the average household electricity budget.